magistrkim/e-commerce/README.md

 # Payload E-Commerce 'Tech Haven' App
 The chic, luminous, sleek, and trendy website, crafted with the powerful combo of:
-- Payload,
-- Stripe,
-- Next 14,
+Payload, Stripe, Next 14, TypeScript.
-- TypeScript

 A fusion that adds an extra layer of coolness and sophistication.
 This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.